Real structures on complex algebraic varieties with a reductive group action: Equivariant real structures on G -varieties

 \end{lemma}

 \begin{example} Let $G$ be a complex reductive group with a real group structure $\sigma$, and let $X=G/P$ be a flag variety.
 Then Lemma \ref{lem: two conditions} implies that $X$ has a $(G,\sigma)$-equivariant real structure if and only if $\sigma(P)$ is conjugate to $P$.
 This last condition can be interpreted combinatorially.
-Let $B \subseteq G$ be a Borel subgroup and let $T \subseteq B$ be a maximal torus, and consider the $\star$-action induced by $\sigma$ on the based root datum $(\X,\X^\vee,\RR,\RR^\vee,\SS,\SS^\vee)$ associated with the triple $(G,B,T)$.
-Conjugacy classes of parabolic subgroup of $G$ are in bijection with the powerset of $\SS$, and one can check that $\sigma(P)$ is conjugate to $P$ if and only if the subset of simple roots corresponding to the conjugacy class of $P$ is $\Gamma$-stable.
+Let $B \subseteq G$ be a Borel subgroup and let $T \subseteq B$ be a maximal torus, and consider the $\star$-action induced by $\sigma$ on the based root datum $(\X,\X^\vee,\RR,\RR^\vee,\SS,\SS^\vee)$ associated to the triple $(G,B,T)$.
+Conjugacy classes of parabolic subgroups of $G$ are in bijection with the powerset of $\SS$, and one can check that $\sigma(P)$ is conjugate to $P$ if and only if the subset of simple roots corresponding to the conjugacy class of $P$ is $\Gamma$-stable.

-Moreover, if a $(G,\sigma)$-equivariant real structure exists on $X$, then it is unique up to equivalence (this will be a consequence of Proposition \ref{prop:Galois H1 to param eq real structures} since $\Aut^G(X)$ is trivial when $X$ is a flag variety). \end{example}
+Moreover, if a $(G,\sigma)$-equivariant real structure exists on $X$, then it is unique up to equivalence (this will be a consequence of Proposition \ref{prop:Galois H1 to param eq real structures} since the group of $G$-equivariant automorphisms $\Aut^G(X)$ is trivial when $X$ is a flag variety).